 Town of Carrollton

-Capitalizing on the charm and heritage of the town, Carrollton hosts an annual Pilgrimage and Pioneer Day Festival.
 The adoption of a Preservation Ordinance, the designation as a Certified Local Government by the Mississippi Department of Archives and History, and the restoration of several downtown buildings has catapulted the progress of protecting the character of the town.
 Many restoration projects are underway in Carrollton, including three buildings along Main Street.
 Dr. Rich Hill, a Carrollton dentist, refurbished a downtown building that now serves as his office.
 Shirley Nolan is in the process of restoring two adjacent buildings for commercial use.
 Restoration is complete on the Carrollton Community House, a 1936-era log building.
 Although some grant funding requests have fallen short, the city obtained a CLG grant in 2005 for its 1899-era Masonic Lodge building.
-Carrollton has done a partial restoration on its Town Hall and the oldest building in town, the Merrill Building, has had brick walls repaired among other projects.
+Carrollton has done a partial restoration of its Town Hall and the oldest building in town, the Merrill Building, has had brick walls repaired among other projects.
 The Vance House has been restored and is currently serving as a private residence.
 City officials are also working on a restoration and ADA conversion of the Carroll County Courthouse.

 Almost all of Carrollton’s historic houses are occupied.
 Two commercial buildings on the town square are going to be restored soon.
 Carrolton’s Pilgrimage held annually the first weekend of October continues to be a success.